Man reading through a contract he's going to sign.

 • An unlivable property condition

-Both alienation and acceleration clauses are common additions to real estate contracts that allow a lender to demand full repayment of the debt, though alienation clauses pertain to the sale of a property, while acceleration clauses affect homeowners who violate their contract agreements.
+Both alienation and acceleration clauses are common additions to real estate contracts that allow a lender to demand full repayment of the debt.
+However, alienation clauses pertain to the sale of a property, while acceleration clauses affect homeowners who violate their contract agreements.

 The Bottom Line: Prioritize Your Payments To Avoid Mortgage Acceleration

-One way to ensure that you don’t end up in a situation where an acceleration clause would need to be enforced is to refinance to a lower monthly payment before you go into default.
+One way to ensure that you don’t end up in a situation where an acceleration clause could be enforced is to refinance before you go into default.
+While there are several financial benefits, many homeowners find that refinancing can help lower their interest rate or extend their term, making it easier to afford their payments.